DIGITALCRIMINAL/ArchivedUltimaScraper/README.md

 ### auto_profile_choice:
 Types: str

-Usage: Select which profile to use
+Usage: Automatically select which profile(s) to use

     Default = "" (forces you to chose manually)
     "x" = your choice